 Women In Defence Awards Finalist Feature Article

-The second in our five-part special feature on the remarkable Royal Australian Navy women selected as finalists in the Australian Defence Magazine’s Women in Defence Awards 2020, which celebrate talented, determined and successful women in the Defence community.
-These inspiring stories are being told each day this week.
+Five remarkable Royal Australian Navy women have been selected as finalists in the Australian Defence Magazine’s Women in Defence Awards 2020, which celebrate talented, determined and successful women in the Defence community.
+Their inspiring stories will be shared every day this week.

-And Sam’s advice to young women thinking of joining the Navy or the Defence Organisation?
+And Petty Officer Stephen’s advice to other women working in the Defence Organisation?

 Winners of the Women in Defence Awards 2020 will be announced on Friday 23 October.
 Details of the awards and winner announcements can be found at https://admwomenindefenceawards.com.au.